 Painting the Trees and Vegetation

-I marked-in the colours for the vegetation and trees in the mid-ground and foreground using a mix of yellow ochre cadmium, yellow ultramarine blue, a little quinacridone magenta titanium white, darkest blue and cobalt teal.
+I marked-in the colors for the vegetation and trees in the mid-ground and foreground using a mix of yellow ochre cadmium, yellow ultramarine blue, a little quinacridone magenta titanium white, darkest blue and cobalt teal.

 The reflections of the rocks in the water are a mix of yellow ochre ultramarine blue, titanium white, and a little cobalt teal.
 Use more verticle downward brush strokes to create the illusion of reflections in the water.

 The water is quite reflective even though there are turbulent areas within it.
 It mainly reflects the sky, so I used similar colors to what I have used in the sky, primarily a mix of ultramarine blue, cobalt teal and titanium white.
 With this color mix, I created a slightly darker blue compared with the sky.

 I also mark in the reflection of the clouds in the river using a mix of titanium white with a bit of burnt sienna using a No.5 bristle flat brush.